kchapelier/imgproc/README.md

 An experimental and unpolished image processing utility for the command line.

-Allow to manipulate and combine images using a simple SDL limited to channel access and basic functions.
+Allow to manipulate and combine up to 9 images using a simple SDL limited to channel access and basic functions.

 ## Installing